arunav-bhattacharya/exploring-java/_1_concurrency/Readme.md

 Java's multithreading is managed by the JVM and the OS, using time-slicing thread execution is managed thus giving an illusion of concurrency.
 Irrespective of single or multi-core CPUs, Java's multithreading can take full advantage of the available cores.

-### `Thread`
+### Constructing Thread

 A `Thread` is a lightweight process, the smallest unit of processing.
 To create a new thread in Java, we can do either of the two -
-- Extend the `java.lang.Thread` class
+1. Extend the `java.lang.Thread` class
-- Implement the `java.lang.Runnable` interface
+2. Implement the `java.lang.Runnable` interface

 In both the cases, the overridden `run()` method contains the code that will be executed in a separate `Thread`.

 ### Thread Lifecycle

-A thread can move through a number of states in its lifecycle -
+A thread can move through a number of states in the JVM in its lifecycle -
 ```
 NEW:
 - Thread created but not started

 RUNNABLE:
 - After start() is called, it is in RUNNABLE state, but waiting for CPU time.
 - When it is executing.
 But Java doesn't have a separate ENUM value for RUNNING.
-It is maintained under RUNNABLE
+It is maintained under RUNNABLE.
+- OS actually schedules execution of thread, and that is abstracted of JVM.
+Hence JVM doesn't know when a thread is RUNNING, as that's why there is no RUNNING state.

 BLOCKED
 - Blocked while waiting for a lock.